-After the Cross-8/Gb has been finished configuration the it interface, you can browse it. instance, http://192.168.1.
-1 in the address row in a browser, it will show the following screen and ask you inputting username and password in order to login and access authentication.
+After the Cross-24/Gb has been finished configuration the it interface, you can browse it.
+For instance, type http://192.168.
+1.1 in the address row in a browser, it will show the following screen and ask you inputting username and password in order loain and to access authentication.
+The default username is menu, you have to input the complete username and password respectively, the Cross-24/Gb will not give you a shortcut to username automatically.
+This looks inconvenient, but safer.

-The default username is "Admin" and password is 1234.
-For the first time to use, please enter the default username and password, and then click the <Login> button.
+"admin" and password is 1234.
+For the first time to use, please enter the default username and password, and click then the <Login> button.
 The login process now is completed.
-In this login menu, you have to input the complete username and password respectively, the Cross-8/Gb will not give you a shortcut to username automatically.
-This looks inconvenient, but safer.
+In this login

-In the Cross-8/Gb, it supports a simple user management function allowing only one administrator to configure the system at the same time.
+In the Cross-24/Gb, it supports a simple user management function allowing only one administrator to configure the system at the same time.
 If there are two or more users using administrator's identity, it will allow the only one who logins first to configure the system.
 The rest of users, even with administrator's identity, can only monitor the system.
 For those who have no administrator's identity, can only monitor the system.
-There are only a maximum of three users able to login simultaneously in the Cross-8/Gb.
+There are only a maximum of three users able to login simultaneously in the Cross-24/Gb.